Alliance for Democracy (Malawi): History

-In September 2024 the party's convention made a major change when women were elected to a fair proportion of the major positions.
-The Deputy President for administration was Catherine Makunganya and Linda Limbe became the Secretary General.
+In September 2024, the party's convention made a major change when women were elected to a fair proportion of the major positions.
+The Deputy President for Administration was Catherine Makunganya, and Linda Limbe became the Secretary General.

 Internal politics

-AFORD as a political party began to decline due to internal politics within the party.
-AFORD's influence slowly became increasingly isolated to the Northern Region and in 2006 it has just two MPs.
+Owing in large part to internal disputes, AFORD as a political party entered a period of decline in the late 1990s, with its influence becoming increasingly isolated to the Northern Region.
+By 2006, it had just two MPs.

-In 2016, some Malawians formed a pressure group called revamp aford movement.
+In 2016, some Malawians formed a pressure group called the Revamp AFORD Movement.
 The group was headed by Owen Mumba.

-The group approached Frank Mwenifumbo the then legislator of Karonga central constituency.
-The chairman of revamp aford Owen Mumba led the delegation.
-A deal was made to have Mwenifumbo noon? aford.
-Other politicians approached were Loveness Gondwe, Chihaula Shaba, Reverend Maurice Munthali, Yeremia Chihana, Reverend Malani mtonga and Richard Msowoya.
+The group approached Frank Mwenifumbo, the legislator of Karonga central constituency at the time.
+Mumba led the delegation.
+It was a deal made to have Mwenifumbo to join AFORD.
+Other politicians that were approached included: Loveness Gondwe, Chihaula Shaba, Reverend Maurice Munthali, Yeremia Chihana, Reverend Malani Mtonga, and Richard Msowoya.

-Mwenifumbo joined the party and showed interest to contest as president at an aford party convention.
-This was not received well by the president of Aford, Enoch Chihana.
+Mwenifumbo joined the party and showed interest to contest as president at an AFORD party convention.
+This was not received well by the president of AFORD, Enoch Chihana.
 The party structures supported honourable Mwenifumbo.
-Revamp aford sided with Mwenifumbo and went across the country mobilising delegates to vote for him.
+Revamp AFORD sided with Mwenifumbo and went across the country, mobilising delegates to vote for him.
 This led to a foiled convention at Don Bosco parish in Lilongwe.
-Then the issues went to court where Justice Charles Mkandawire ruled that there should be another convention.
-Mwenifumbo left Aford and joined the UTM.
+Then, issues went to court where Justice Charles Mkandawire ruled that there should be another convention.
+Mwenifumbo left AFORD and joined the UTM.

-Results of Elections 1994 - Present
+Results of elections 1994 - present

 Of the 3,775,256 registered voters in Malawi, 562,862 votes were in favor of the AFORD party's candidate, Chakufwa Chihana (TRIPOD).
 AFORD managed to rank 3rd with 18.89 percent of the votes in the 1994 presidential election.